As I’ve stated before, in the prior edition of the competitive pricing strategy post…

 And, when knowledge is clogged up in your brain as theory, and it’s not motivated enough to find its way out the other end and into work…

 The same happens to your customers whom you sold low-price, low-impact stuff to.
-If you sell them something that could change their lives, it usually won’t if it’s low price.
+As mentioned in the article on copywriting tips for beginners, if you sell them something that could change their lives, it usually won’t if it’s low price.

-Because they won’t apply it, and that’s partially your fault.
+Because without a good competitive pricing strategy, they won’t apply it, and that’s partially your fault.
 Now, to make it clear, everyone is 100% responsible for creating their own results in their lives.

 If a customer writes in to you and complains about your product not working, or being a scam, as long as you’ve provided real, honest, and battle-tested information for success, you’re clear.